This post may contain affiliate links. Please read our disclosure for more info.

 Certain personalities can also give a different take on pooping on the potty and some may handle it better than others.

 Pooping in the potty vs pooping in a diaper is a big change.

 So, if your toddler doesn’t seem to handle change very well that could also be another reason to why your toddler won’t poop on the potty.

 Don’t worry, there is hope, I promise!

-How to get your toddler to poop on the potty with these 12 simple steps.
+12 steps to get your toddler to poop on the potty

 - Make the potty familiar